 Although effective, all of these innovations certainly had their downsides.

 For one, changing gear ratios on the jackshaft system took even the seasoned team mechanics about 25 minutes.
 The needle bearings in the fork had a tendency to migrate, too, so they had to be ‘reset’ up to three times a day in order to restore the full travel.

 Moreover, all that additional hardware made the bikes seriously heavy.
 Dalton said the bikes were nearly 23kg (50lb) in total – almost 7kg (15lb) heavier than top downhill racers today.
 Finally, the bikes were outrageously expensive to produce.
 Cannondale apparently never had any intention of actually bringing the Fulcrum DH to market – which would have helped offset the costs – and Dalton estimates that each one cost Cannondale between US$20,000 and US$30,000 to make (and that was in 1998).

 Cannondale made fewer than a dozen Fulcrum DH bikes - and each at an astronomical cost

 It’s entirely possible that Cannondale might have refined the Fulcrum DH in later years.
-Unfortunately, the programme was cancelled after just two years.
+Unfortunately, the program was canceled after just two years.